Criteria for investigation

 • where an incident or matter is a serious risk to a person’s health or safety.

-In determining which complaints or reports of incidents, injury or disease to investigate and in deciding the level of resources to be deployed, the regulator will consider the following factors:
+To determine which complaints or reports of incidents, injury or disease will be investigated and the level of resources required for the investigations, the regulator considers the following factors:

 • the severity and scale of potential or actual harm

-• the seriousness of any potential breach of WHS legislation
+• the seriousness of any potential breach of the WHS laws

-• whether the duty holder was licensed or authorised to undertake certain types of work
+• whether the duty holder was licensed or permitted to undertake certain types of work

 • strategic enforcement priorities